Jason923/Jason923.github.io/_pages/contact.md

 * Email (working account): jasonli@eduhk.hk
 * Email (personal account): jxli.jason@gmail.com

 I am looking for PhD programs in Developmental Psychology/ Human Development and Family Science/ Psychology.
 If you are interested in my research or have any open PhD positions, please feel free to contact me!
 You can reach me via either of my email addresses.
-Thank you so much! ^^
+Thanks! ^^